-NOTE: Contact details for supervisors, qualified first aiders, and other personnel will be listed on a separate sheet that will be provided to employees and posted in the O&M facility.
+NOTE 1: Updated contact information will be provided in coordination with local emergency service providers prior to construction and in the course of the annual plan updates, as needed.
+Contact details for supervisors, qualified first aiders, and other personnel will be listed on a separate sheet that will be provided to employees and posted in the O&M facility.